Editorial Standards

 How 5500-EZ filing works today

 - Electronic filing, EFAST2.
-One‑participant plans generally file 5500‑EZ electronically through EFAST2, unless you qualify for a narrow paper exception.
+One-participant plans may file 5500-EZ either electronically through EFAST2 or on paper with the IRS.

 - Mandatory e-file threshold.
 If you file at least 10 federal returns in the calendar year that includes the first day of the plan year, you must e-file 5500-EZ for plan years beginning on or after January 1, 2024.